OmkarSatav7/RemoteRepo/README.md

 # RemoteRepo
-This repo is for by Pratham.
+This repo is forked by Pratham.